-The Sequoia and Kings National Park is truly a special place for me and my family.
-An oasis of grand giant trees and breathtaking mountains just kissing the clouds.
+The Sequoia and Kings Canyon National Park is truly a special place for me and my family.
+An oasis of grand, giant trees and breathtaking mountains just kissing the clouds.
 No matter what you choose to do it promises to be a memory crafting experience for the entire family!

 |Big Bear||Joshua Tree Camping, Hiking & More|

 |Romantic Getaways||How To Get a Hotel Day Pass|

 Kaitlin is a former ballerina who now travels around the country in an 18-foot converted school bus.
 Her and her husband have welcomed 34 sweet children into their home the past eleven years.
 Although they would not be a forever home for all of them, they adopted their daughter buckets and are legal guardians to their son monkey.
 Follow their crazy adventures on Instagram @runawaymusbus